Romulus10/BlockchainSimulator/README.md

 # BlockchainSimulator
 A blockchain simulator for SE 575

+Open two terminal windows.
+In one, run the Simulator build, and in the other run the Frontend installation process, both of which are explained below.
+Once both are operational, navigate in a web browser to [http://localhost:8100](http://localhost:8100).

+## Simulator
-## Build
+### Build
 ```
 cd Simulator
 ./gradlew run
 ```
 (If both JRE and JDK are installed, gradle may use java from the JRE.
 Ensure JAVA_HOME is set to path of JDK.)

-# Frontend
+## Frontend
-## Installation
+### Installation
-1. Install node.js if you have not. https://nodejs.org/en/download/
+1. Install node.js if it is not already installed. https://nodejs.org/en/download/
 2. `npm install -g ionic`
 3. `cd Frontend/ionic-app`
 4. `npm install`